CDI shared theme + palette (used across chapters)

 if (length(body_col) == 0) {

-stop("Body site column not found in metadata.
+stop("Body site column not found.
 Available columns: ", paste(cols, collapse = ", "))

 }